 • Triggered: based on time intervals (quarterly, semi-annually) or events (corporate actions, sector classification changes)

-This process is managed by index providers like S&P Dow Jones, FTSE Russell, or MSCI, who publish advance notices to the market.
-ETFs and index funds tracking these indexes must mirror these changes—triggering large-scale, time-sensitive trades that ripple across the broader market.
+This process is managed by index providers like S&P Dow Jones, FTSE Russell, and MSCI, all of whom publish advance notices to the market.
+ETFs and index funds tracking these indexes must mirror every change, triggering large-scale, time-sensitive trades that ripple across the broader market.
+The Financial Times markets desk covers these institutional flows closely if you want to track them in real time.

 A trader sits focused in front of a laptop and monitor, both displaying complex charts, deeply analyzing Index Rebalancing strategies